Health Agency Uses Big Data to Proactively Treat Opioid Abuse

 From there, we used a machine learning algorithm called gradient-boosted decision tree classification to identify aspects of patient medical history that are predictive of opioid abuse and opioid-related death.

 Model gain refers to the relative predictive value of each variable used in the model.
-After we have trained the model using the selected variables, this gives us an indication of which variables are the most important for making accurate predictions.
+Training the model using the selected variables gives us an indication of which variables are the most important for making accurate predictions.
 The higher the number, the more important the variable.
-For example, if we removed ‘age,’ our predictions would take a significant accuracy hit.
-However, if we removed ‘recent mother,’ we would likely not see much of a difference in the model’s performance.
+For example, if we removed "age," our predictions would take a significant accuracy hit.
+However, if we removed "recent mother," we likely wouldn't see much of a difference in the model’s performance.

-Information value (IV) is a statistical measure that we use before the model is trained, to get an idea of which variables might be important for predicting our target (opioid abuse).
-An IV of greater than or equal to 0.1 means a variable is a good predictor.
+Information Value (IV) is a statistical measure we use before the model is trained to get an idea of which variables might be important for predicting our target (opioid abuse).
+An IV of greater-than-or-equal to 0.1 means a variable is a good predictor.
 We use this test to narrow down a large list of possible variables before training a predictive model.

 As seen in the visual above, ten patient attributes were identified as predictors in the opioid abuse model.
 We identified the top three as patient age, history of non-opioid drug abuse and zip code, with the number of hospital discharges and diagnoses of anxiety also showing a large statistical correlation.
 Findings from the report included the following statistics:

-Findings from our big data model can be used by the health agency to identify what attributes to look for when patients come to a hospital.
-Opportunities for opioid prevention and intervention should be noted for patients that are between 44 and 60 years old, have a history of non-opioid drug related hospitalizations, have had more than three hospital discharges or have been diagnosed with unspecified anxiety in the past five years.
+Findings from our big data model can be used by the State Health Agency to identify attributes to look for when patients present at a hospital.
+Opportunities for opioid prevention and intervention should be noted for patients between 44 and 60 years old, have a history of non-opioid drug related hospitalizations, have had more than three hospital discharges or have been diagnosed with unspecified anxiety in the past five years.

 A patient who meets all the above criteria is five times more likely to abuse opioids in the future compared to the overall adult population.

-By identifying patients who are at higher risk of abusing opioids in the future, hospitals can provide early assistance and treatment to prevent opioid addictions from damaging the growing number of lives that are currently being impacted.
+By identifying patients who are at higher risk of abusing opioids in the future, hospitals can provide early assistance and treatment to prevent opioid addictions from impacting more lives.